tripoint-jmv/tripoint-jmv/README.md

 ## I'm a Husband, Father, Developer, and Veteran!!

-- 🌱 I’m currently working on building a UI library <br/> and TypeScript SDK for a super secret mobile app.
+- 🌱 Workin on Chore Quuest
-- 🛹 2023 Goals: Launch super secret mobile app 🤣
+- 🛹 2024 Goals: Launch super secret mobile app 🤣
 - ⚡ Fun fact: I skate, game, and do outdoorsy stuff in my spare time

 ## Connect with me: